mi-classroom/mi-web-technologien-beiboot-ss2025-lea-ger/adr/1_backend_language.md

 previous experience with Rust as a pretty complicated language to get even simple stuff working, I'm afraid that it might not be the best fit due to the time constraints of this project.

+Zig is a relatively new language that has been gaining traction in the last few years.
+It is a low-level language with a strong focus on performance and safety.
+Ziggy is a web framework for Zig that is still in its early stages and lacks a large community, just as the language itself.
+It might take a lot of work to develop new features and find help for problems I'm facing.

 Go and the Gin framework are a great fit for this project.
 Go is a language I have been wanting to learn for a while, with a large community and low-level performance.
 For the task at hand, I can use the goexiv2 wrapper.
 Within the Go ecosystem, there are multiple options for creating web servers, such as Echo and Go Chi.
 My choice is Gin,